zhen-liu-github/high_env_simulator/README.md

 This repository is based on the [Highway-env](https://github.com/eleurent/highway-env) and aims to compare different lane change method's performances.

 ## Env config.
 The env distribution of the simulator will affect the mothod performance.
-And a perfect simulator shoule have a realistic env and can focus on difficult parts.
+And a good simulator shoule have a realistic env and can focus on difficult parts.
 Currently, speed distribution of ego car and obstacles, obstacles num, average distance between obstacles, lane num, lane change direction and so on.

 ### Speed distribution